All Products

 Description

 • Liquid Clustering: Enable or disable Liquid Clustering.
 This feature is disabled by default.
-If you enable Liquid Clustering, you must also select one or more fields for Cluster By from the field list.
+If you enable it, you must also select one or more fields for Cluster By from the field list.

 • Partition: Enable or disable Partition.
 This feature is disabled by default.
-If you enable Partition, you must also select one or more fields for Partitioned By from the field list.
+If you enable partitions, you must also select one or more fields for Partitioned By from the field list.

 Note

-• Liquid Clustering and Partition cannot be enabled at the same time.
+• You cannot enable Liquid Clustering and Partition at the same time.

-• For Partitioned By, you cannot select all fields in the list as partition fields.
+• For Partitioned By, you cannot select all fields from the list.

 Note

-The external keyword can be omitted for external tables.
-If the CREATE TABLE statement includes a location clause, the created table is an external table.
+If the CREATE TABLE statement includes a location clause, the table is created as an external table.
+In this case, the external keyword can be omitted.

 After you configure the parameters, click Submit.
-In the Submit dialog box, review the SQL statement for creating the table, and then click Confirm And Submit.
+In the Submit dialog box, review the SQL statement for creating the table and click OK and Submit.

-For information about Delta DDL statements, see ALTER TABLE.
+For information about the DDL statements for editing Delta tables in SQL, see ALTER TABLE.

 Note

-• If Location (storage address) is empty, the CREATE TABLE statement does not include a location clause.
+• If Location is left empty, the CREATE TABLE statement does not include a location clause.

 Parameter